Police: Cincinnati gunman called lawyer day before shooting

-CINCINNATI (AP) - Cincinnati police say a gunman who killed three people and wounded two others had learned the day before the shooting that a lawsuit he filed had been dismissed.
+CINCINNATI (AP) - Police say a gunman who killed three people at a bank headquarters in Cincinnati had learned the day before that a lawsuit he filed had been dismissed.

+Police released a summary of their investigation Tuesday.
+A police official told The Cincinnati Enquirer the summary signals the end of the department’s investigation.

-Police say Omar Santa Perez called a lawyer the day before he opened fire at the Fifth Third Center on Sept.
+No motive was identified.
+But police say Omar Santa Perez called a lawyer the day before he opened fire at the Fifth Third Center on Sept.
 6, 2018.

 They say the attorney for NBC Universal told him his lawsuit against that company and TD Ameritrade had been thrown out.

 A similar lawsuit that claimed companies were publishing private details about his life was dismissed earlier.